 - For Comic Relief in both 1999 and 2001, Have I Got News for You crossed over with Never Mind the Buzzcocks and They Think It's All Over.
 The product was titled Have I Got Buzzcocks All Over.
 Both specials were presented by Angus Deayton and included an "Odd One Out" round, while the 1999 special also included a "Missing Words" round (with headlines referencing politics, sport, and pop music).

 - An earlier Comic Relief had Have I Got A Question of Sport For You.

 - On occasion.[Missing Words headline: Prison offers WHAT as raffle prize]

 Jo Brand: That's correct!

-Paul [taken aback]: Is it?!
+Paul: [taken aback] Is it?!

-[The picture is of a receptionist handing a man a goldfish in a bowl]
+- In a Picture-Spin Quiz round of a series 45 episode:[the picture is of a receptionist handing a man a goldfish in a bowl]

 Joe Wilkinson: Uh... is this where a hotel is hiring out a fish for the evening? [audience laughter] I might still be dreaming...
 I believe you can hire a goldfish if you're — I might have made this up... [more audience laughter]

 Ian: What, if you're lonely?